lf-edge/eden/tests/network/README.md

 # Test Description

-This test creates and assignes a network to 2 applications, which communicate.
+This test creates and assigns a network to 2 applications, which communicate.
 One has nginx, the other uses curl.
 Creates 2 networks, checks internal IPs and does intercommunication